 Philadelphia Pepper Pot

-1 lb. ground beef or sausage
+1 lb. ground beef or sausage1 lg. onion

 2 celery stalks